Akshat-Singh-Kshatriya/fintech-churn-ltv-optimizer/README.md

 # Customer Segmentation & Lifetime Value Prediction

 ## Project Overview
-To successfully design a market entry and expansion strategy, a GTM team must deeply understand the existing customer base.
 This project analyzes a 2-year UK retail dataset (805,000+ transactions) to bridge the gap between raw data and actionable Go-To-Market strategies.
 By answering two critical business questions—*Who are our most valuable customers?* and *How much will they spend in the future?*—this project enables the growth team to optimize Customer Acquisition Cost (CAC) and improve Customer Lifetime Value (CLV).

 ## Business Impact & Outcomes
 1. **Customer Obsession (Churn Analysis):** Identified a **36.10% Year-over-Year Customer Churn Rate**, highlighting the critical need for retention-focused marketing in parallel with new market expansion.